Brannnny/Disaster-Response-Model/README.md

 # Disaster-Response-Model

+## Introduction

-Used Data Engineering framework for data transformation, built machine learning model and created API for proper Disaster response routing.
-Done\
+Used Data Engineering framework for data transformation purposes; built machine learning model, and created API for proper Disaster response routing.
+Emergency calls are channeled to the appropriate agencies.

 ## Databases
 - MongoDB